-We draw on ideas from information theory (MacKay, 2003; Gagie, 2006; Sims, 2016).
+theory (MacKay, 2003; Gagie, 2006; Sims, 2016).
 One can think of lossy compression as a process where an input (in our case, an agent's subjective probability distribution over relevant possible outcomes) is encoded in a compressed form, which can then be read by a decoder (see Figure 2).
-The faithfulness of the encoding can be quantified as the extent to which the decoded output diverges from the original input (see e.g. Sims, 2016, for details on the mathematics of lossy compression, and their relevance to cognitive science).
+The faithfulness of the encoding can be quantified as the extent to which the decoded output diverges from the original input (Sims, 2016; Berger, 2003).